 Ramanpreet Kaur says that Ashton helped her to set up her professional and personal goals.
 She is grateful for the opportunity to update her qualifications and get the knowledge and practical skills for securing employment in healthcare.
 During her studies at Ashton Ramanpreet Kaur was also involved in volunteering and participated eagerly in the campus life that helped her develop valuable soft skills and build relationships with other people.

 Currently, Ramanpreet Kaur is working at Ellwood Medical Clinic in Abbotsford as a medical office assistant.
 She enjoys helping patients organize their appointments, providing answers to their questions and assisting them in resolving various issues.
-Also, she likes to assist the doctors run the clinic smoothly.
+Also, she likes to assist the doctors to run the clinic smoothly.
 The main challenge for a medical assistant, as Ramanpreet Kaur says, is that sometimes her work days can become really busy with helping patients at the counter, taking phone calls, handling inquiries, dealing with medical representatives and other duties.

 Ramanpreet Kaur says that in order to be successful in the work of medical office assistant one should have good industry knowledge, should have excellent critical thinking and ethical judgement skills.
 It is also important to have good customer service abilities, to build trustworthy relationships with patients, to be able to assess the situations quickly and make the right decisions.
 A medical office assistant should be self-confident, possess leadership skills and excel in verbal and written communication.